What is the Best Health Insurance in Alberta for 2024?

 How to cancel your personal health insurance plan?

 If you need to cancel your private health insurance Alberta plan, contact your specific provider directly.
-Each provider will have different requirements in regard to what steps to take to cancel your policy.
+Each provider will have different requirements regarding what steps to take to cancel your policy.

 If you are leaving Alberta permanently and need to cancel your Alberta Health Care Insurance Plan, you can do so by contacting the AHCIP office: